-Since 1997, our Clinic through its collaboration with The Southern Communities Advocacy Legal and Education Service Inc (SCALES), has placed students within a real legal practice, offering legal advice and representation to clients that are marginalised or disadvantaged.
-Our longest collaboration is with SCALES, a community legal centre servicing the Rockingham and Kwinana areas.
-We also collaboration with Aboriginal Family Law Service, offering services to rural and remote Indigenous women experiencing family violence.
+For more than 25 years, our Clinic, through its collaboration with The Southern Communities Advocacy Legal and Education Service Inc (SCALES), has placed students within a real legal practice, offering legal advice and representation to clients that are marginalised or disadvantaged.

 How you can benefit

-Clinical Legal Education is an invaluable experience by allowing you to apply your knowledge and skills to real world situations and cases.
-If you have a keen interest in practice and social justice, you can experience first-hand legal practice, receive feedback on your efforts and participate in guided reflection on the professional role and its responsibilities to the larger society.
+Clinical Legal Education is an invaluable experience by allowing you to apply your knowledge and skills to real-world situations and cases.
+If you have a keen interest in the practice and social justice, you can experience first-hand legal practice, receive feedback on your efforts and participate in guided reflection on the professional role and its responsibilities to the larger society.

-• a High Court case which became the precedent for safe third country issues in asylum law
+• a High Court case that became the precedent for safe third country issues in asylum law

 • Supreme Court action around the rights of juveniles while detained